 On April 20, 1970, at Forbes Field in Pittsburgh, a new pitching role was initiated for Dave Giusti.
 That Monday night, Dennis Menke of the Houston Astros stepped into the batter’s box to face Dock Ellis of the Pirates.
 Within a few moments, Menke smashed a line drive through the pitching box.
 Unfortunately, Ellis’ right hand got in the way as he attempted to stop the hot smash.
 The ball continued into center field for a single, tying the game at 1-1.
 Ellis left the game after completing the top of the sixth inning.
 Willie Stargell clouted a monstrous two-run homer in the bottom half of the inning, giving Pittsburgh Pirates a 3-1 lead.

-Danny Murtaugh, the Pirates skipper, elected to replace Ellis with Dave Giusti, whom the Pirates acquired with Dave Ricketts for Carl Taylor from the Cardinals during the off-season.
+Danny Murtaugh, the Pirates skipper, elected to replace Ellis with Dave Giusti, whom the Pirates acquired with Dave Ricketts and minor leaguer Frank Vanzin for Carl Taylor from the Cardinals during the off-season.
 The new Pirate pitcher went on to blank the Astros for the last three innings preserving Ellis’ second victory of the season, while recording his first save as a Pirate.
-This game signaled the beginning of Dave’s career as a closer.
+This game signaled the beginning of Dave’s career as a relief ace.

 Nineteen-seventy was Dave’s first season with the Pirates.
 His spring training was not impressive, and he was penciled in for the bullpen.
 Originally Murtaugh envisioned him as a “swing man” on the staff, handling both starting and relieving.